 Washingtonians also locked Republicans out of all statewide offices, and prevented them from gaining any ground in the state legislature.
 In fact, Democrats could cross the 60% threshold in both chambers, clearing the way to passing bonding without Republican votes.

 Urbanist-backed candidates did extraordinarily well.
 Urbanist-endorsed Shaun Scott and Alexis Mercedes Rinck defeated more conservative opponents by decisive margins.
-Urbanist Ryan Mello has held on his lead in the race for Pierce County Executive.
+Urbanist Ryan Mello has held on to his lead in the race for Pierce County Executive.
 Plus, Pierce County Councilmember Jani Hitchen successfully defended her seat, maintaining Democrats’ control of the body, giving Mello’s agenda a legislative path.

 Washington state votes by mail, so usually somewhere between half and 60% of total expected ballots are counted on election night.
 The remainder filter in over the next week or so as counties work through late returns placed in drop boxes or mailboxes in the last days of the election.